MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_metricresults.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.MetricResults

 ## -description

+Gets a list of all metrics for all devices specified in the current Quality of Service (QoS) measurement.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks

+A list of QoS metric results.

 ## -examples